eaeniko/Trybe/README.md

 # Trybe - Full-Stack JavaScript Developer

-Here in this repo contains everything I'm gonna learn in 12 months everything to bee a Full-Stack JavaScript.
+Here in this repo contains everything I'm gonna learn in 12 months everything to be a Full-Stack JavaScript.
 You can find projects, exercises and stuff.
+We learn Soft Skills too.

 This course has 4 modules separated with blocks & topics.